transkatgirl/generative-model-proxy-server/README.md

 #### Monitoring

 The server supports sending logs to an [OpenTelemetry](https://opentelemetry.io) compatible collector.
-This feature is a work in progress, and the output format will likely change in future releases.

 ## Roadmap